atran1015/ftp/README.md

 Language used: Python

 How to run:
-User Two terminals to run both
+Use two terminals to run client.py and server.py separately

 To run server.py: